CDCgov/tostadas/README.md

 git clone https://github.com/CDCgov/tostadas.git
 ```

-!!! note
+> [!NOTE]
-    If you already have Nextflow installed in your local environment, proceed to the [Update the Submission Config](#update-the-submission-config) section below.
+> If you already have Nextflow installed in your local environment, proceed to the [Update the Submission Config](#update-the-submission-config) section below.

 ### Install Mamba

 **Install mamba:**

-!!! note
+> [!NOTE]
-    If you have mamba installed in your local environment, proceed to the [Install Nextflow](#install-nextflow) section below.
+> If you have mamba installed in your local environment, proceed to the [Install Nextflow](#install-nextflow) section below.

 ```bash
 curl -L -O https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh